Asymptotic theory for Bayesian inference and prediction: from the ordinary to a conditional Peaks-Over-Threshold method: Extreme regression

-where $W$ is a $P_0^*$-Brownian bridge and $P^*$ is distributed according to $\Phi_n$. \end{theo} The practical utility of Theorem \ref{prop:BvM-cdf} is for instance to enable the derivation of a test statistic to verify whether the concomitant covariates have a significant effect on the extremes of the response variable.
+\end{theorem} The practical utility of Theorem \ref{prop:BvM-cdf} is for instance to enable the derivation of a test statistic to verify whether the concomitant covariates have a significant effect on the extremes of the response variable.
 When the covariates have no effect on the extremes of the response variable we have that $c_0(\bfx)=1$ for all $\bfx\in[0,1]^d$.
 On this basis we consider then the system of hypotheses

-where $G_0$ and $G_0^*$ are the cumulative distribution functions of $P_0$ and $P_0^*$, respectively.
-For testing the validity of $H_0$ we consider a Kolmogorov-Smirnov type of test as in \citet{einmahl2016} and we rely on the Berstein-von Mises result in Theorem \ref{prop:BvM-cdf} to draw many samples from the posterior distribution and assess then the critical value.
-Specifically, in order to perform our hypothesis testing we consider following scheme: \begin{enumerate} \item {Compute the test statistic $S=\sqrt{k}\|\mathbb{G}_n^*-\mathbb{G}_n\|_{\infty}$, where $\mathbb{G}_n$ and $\mathbb{G}_n^*$ are the empirical cumulative distributions relative to $G_0$ and $G_0^*$;} \item Draw independent samples $(P^*_m)_{1\leq m\leq M}$ from the posterior distribution $\text{DP}(P^*;\tau+k\bbP_n^*)$, for a large value $M$ and then compute the corresponding empirical distributions $(\mathbb{G}^*_m)_{1\leq m\leq M}$ and statistics
+where again $P_0$ and $P_0^*$ are the cumulative distribution functions of $\Pmu_0$ and $\Pmu_0^*$, respectively.
+For testing the validity of $\mathscr{H}_0$ we consider a Kolmogorov-Smirnov-type of test as in \cite{einmahl2016} and we rely on the Berstein-von Mises result in Theorem \ref{prop:BvM-cdf} to draw many samples from the posterior distribution and assess then the critical value.
+Specifically, in order to perform our hypothesis testing we consider following scheme: \begin{enumerate} \item Compute the test statistic $\mathbb{S}=\sqrt{k}\|\mathbb{P}_n^*-\mathbb{P}_n^{\circ}\|_{\infty}$; \item Draw independent samples $(\mathcal{P}^*_m)_{1\leq m\leq M}$ from the posterior distribution {$\text{DP}(\tau+k\bbP_n^*)$}, for a large value $M$ and then compute the corresponding distributions $(P^*_m)_{1\leq m\leq M}$ and statistics